 We hope you will enjoy living like a Parisian and make the most of your trip.
-Before travelling, make sure your passport is valid and you bring your European Health Insurance Card.
-Apply For Your European Health Insurance Card Here >
+Before travelling, make sure your passport is valid and you bring your Global Health Insurance Card.
+Apply For Your Global Health Insurance Card Here >

 One of our associates is French and has spent 7 years in Paris.
 Please comment below if you have any question!

 - 10 things you didn’t know about Bulgaria, the Land of Roses - July 20, 2020